Adam Enfroy Logo

 When you record webinars, they are typically (and automatically) saved as an MP4 file.

-This means that anyone with the link to the recording can access it at any time.
+Anyone with the link to the recording can access it at any time.

-You also have the option to password protect your recordings so that only people with the password can view them.
+You also have the option to password-protect your recordings so that only people with the password can view them.

 Recording your webinars is a great way to repurpose content and continue engaging with your audience after the live event.